Martin Armiger: Record producer and music composer

-Again, in October 2009 Armiger was called as an expert witness for a Federal Court hearing on a plagiarism claim against Colin Hay and Ron Strykert as writers of the 1981 Men at Work hit single "Down Under", which peaked at No. 1 in Australia, United Kingdom, and United States.
+In October 2009, Armiger was again called as an expert witness for a Federal Court hearing on a plagiarism claim against Colin Hay and Ron Strykert as writers of the 1981 Men at Work hit single "Down Under", which peaked at No. 1 in Australia, United Kingdom, and United States.
 The flute riff was claimed to be from "Kookaburra Sits in the Old Gum Tree".
 Armiger stated that the riff had the same melody as "Kookaburra" but gave a different impression in "Down Under" and that it was debatable whether it was the song's hook.

+Final years and death

+After retiring from his role as Head of Screen Composition at AFTRS, Armiger moved to Arnac-Pompadour, France in late 2017 with his wife, actor and writer Maureen O'Shaughnessy, where they created 'Maison Lyre' as a retreat designed to provide intensive creative opportunities for artists working in music and literature.
+Armiger remained in France until his death on 27 November 2019.